census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

         logger.warning('In the span')
     logger.warning('After the span')

-You can also add custom properties to your log messages in the *extra* keyword argument using the customDimensions field.
+You can also add custom properties to your log messages in the *extra* keyword argument using the custom_dimensions field.

-WARNING: For this feature to work, you need to pass a dictionary to the customDimensions field.
+WARNING: For this feature to work, you need to pass a dictionary to the custom_dimensions field.
 If you pass arguments of any other type, the logger will ignore them.

 .. code:: python